 - 2 teaspoons extra virgin olive oil

-- 1 (8 ounce) jar sun-dried tomatoes packed in olive oil
+- 8 ounces sun-dried tomatoes packed in olive oil

 - 1 teaspoon balsamic vinegar

-Cut bell peppers into fourths and place on a cookie sheet lined with foil, drizzle with extra virgin olive oil.
+- Cut bell peppers into fourths and place on a cookie sheet lined with foil, drizzle with extra-virgin olive oil.
 Roast 20 minutes.
-Remove bell peppers from the oven and immediately place in a ziplock bag and seal closed.
-Allow peppers to steam in the bag for 2 to 3 minutes.
-The peelings should easily come off at this point.
+Remove bell peppers from the oven and immediately place in a large bowl covered with foil.
+Allow peppers to steam for 2 to 3 minutes.
+The peelings should easily come off once cooled.
 Discard peelings.

 - While bell peppers are roasting, add sun-dried tomatoes, along with oil from the jar, and garlic to a medium skillet, sauté on medium-low heat until tomatoes soften up, about 4 minutes.
 Add basil, toss just until wilted, remove from heat, drain oil and add vinegar, stir to combine.
 Cool 5 minutes.